Svetlana-Leonova/NJIT-IS601-midterm-project/README.md

 - **Configuration file support** - All other settings are configurable via JSON config files
 - **Flexible usage** - Can use default config or specify custom configuration

-## Design

-The system is designed with the following principles:

-- **Modularity**: Each processing function has a single responsibility
-- **Error Handling**: Comprehensive error handling for file operations and data validation
-- **Type Safety**: Uses Python type hints for better code documentation and IDE support
-- **Data Validation**: Validates phone number format and handles missing data gracefully

-### Architecture

-The script follows a simple pipeline architecture:

-1. **Input**: Load orders from JSON file
-2. **Processing**: Extract and aggregate customer and item data
-3. **Output**: Generate formatted JSON files

 ### Key Functions

 - `load_orders()`: Safely loads and validates JSON input